COISPA/RDBqc/RDBqc/README.md

 ### check LFD

-This function returns an empty data frame if all the lengths collected are within the length range min_len-max_len; if some lengths are outside this range, the corresponding records are returned as a data frame.
+This function `RCG_check_LFD` returns an empty data frame if all the lengths collected are within the length range min_len-max_len; if some lengths are outside this range, the corresponding records are returned as a data frame.

 ``` r
 RCG_check_LFD(data_ex,MS="ITA",GSA="GSA99", SP="Mullus barbatus",min_len=6,max_len=250)[[1]]